 I sometimes use an example from our taste template to illustrate.
-Have you ever been out on date night with you spouse, engaging the age old question “Where do you want to eat?”
+Have you ever been out on date night with your spouse, engaging the age old question, “Where do you want to eat?”

 Well, if you have a craving for something, say Mexican, that’s like initiating desire.
 Sometimes you don’t have a craving, “I don’t care, I’m not really hungry.”